uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/international-career-changers/returning-to-teaching-with-international-experience.md

                     <h2>Katie</h2>
                 </div>
                 <p>
-                    We’re fortunate to have so many research-based educators here who share their ideas at exciting events like ResearchEd.
-I missed being at the cutting edge of educational research, like I felt I had been while working in London.
+                    We’re fortunate to have so many research-based educators here who share their ideas at exciting events like ResearchEd.</p>
+    <p>I missed being at the cutting edge of educational research, like I felt I had been while working in London.<br/>
                 </p>
             </div>
             <p>I started looking for jobs in January.
-I looked in the normal places like ETeach and TES.</p>
+I looked in the normal places like ETeach and TES.</p><br/>

 <h3>Interviews from a distance</h3>
             <p>Before I applied, I always emailed the head teacher of the school to ask if they would consider international applicants and if they would interview me on Skype.</p>